AsaBarthMaron/eeg_motor_imagery/README.md

-## Deep Learning Methods
-The first method I would like to try is pretrained AlexNet

 Chin, Z., Ang, K., Wang, C., Guan, C., and Zhang, H. (2009).
     Multi-class Filter Bank Common Spatial Pattern for Four-Class Motor